 Money management and staking size (i.e., betting units) are all habits and can be practiced by anybody.
 If you only bet a small percentage, the odds of going broke are dramatically reduced.

 Value betting requires you to be good at betting.
 You only place bets where the value has been identified.
 Thus, you have to spot value when you analyze a matchup.
 The advantage of sports betting when compared to casino games is that you have more information at your disposal.
+Professional bettors get rich by finding wagers that have a significant return with moderate risks.

 Important factors include the Rate of Investment (ROI) of your sports wagers and the initial size of your bankroll.
 Thus, readjusting your bankroll would also mean adjusting your staking size.